Local Meetings in the Birmingham AreaGet The Resources You Need Locally To Deal With The Changing Attitudes Of Your Child

 Education and Prevention

-The best deterrent to family heartache is a well informed parent, and that extends to a well-informed teacher, pastor, law or medical professional, and the general public.
+The best deterrent to family heartache is a well informed parent, and that extends to a well-informed teacher, pastor, legal or medical professional, and the general public.
 Our goal at Safe Harbor is to provide current and verified information about youth culture through presentations, speaking engagements, the internet, and media in general.
-The pressure on youth to make poor and dangerous choices is incredible and parents are often caught off guard and ill-informed.
+The pressure on youth to make poor and dangerous choices is tremendous and parents are often caught off guard and ill-informed.

 Contact Safe Harbor Today